top of page

 Biographical Narrative

-Ronald DeWitt Mills-Pinyas
+Ronald Mills-Pinyas

 Born in Neosho, Missouri in 1952, Ronald DeWitt Mills (later Mills-Pinyas) lived the first two years of his life in Germany and later in New Mexico, Arizona, Louisiana, Illinois, Missouri and Kansas.
 He moved to California in 1970 for his education; later moving to Oregon in 1979 to continue an artistic and teaching career.
 Ron currently lives with his wife Maria Isabel Pinyas-Mills in Arenys de Mar, Spain and in Amity, Oregon.